The Myth of Creditor Sabotage

 Date Written: October 8, 2019

 This article argues that creditor sabotage is a myth.
 Net-short strategies work, if at all, by in effect burning money.
-When therefore an activist creditor shows its cards, as all activists must eventually do, it also reveals an opportunity for others to profit by thwarting the activist’s plans and saving threatened surplus from the ashes.
-We discuss three sources of liquidity that targeted firms could tap to block a saboteur — “net-long” derivatives speculators, the targets’ own investors, and bankruptcy.
+When therefore an activist creditor shows its cards, as all activists must eventually do, it also reveals an opportunity for other to profit by thwarting the activist’s plans and saving threatened surplus.
+We discuss three sources of liquidity that targeted firms could tap to block a saboteur—“net-long” derivatives speculators, the targets’ own investors, and bankruptcy.
 We conclude that it is exceedingly difficult for creditors to make money hobbling debtors and that there is little reason to believe anyone tries.
 We then examine the Windstream case and find, consistent with our theory, that the strongest reason for thinking Aurelius aimed at sabotage, namely that everyone says so, is weak indeed.
 Our analysis suggests that calls for law reform are addressed to a non-existent or at worst self-correcting problem.
 Precisely for this reason, however, the persistent appeal of the sabotage myth is a lesson in political rhetoric.
 A story needn’t be true for some to find it useful.

 Keywords: CDS, credit derivatives, creditor activism, net-short creditors, hedge fund activism, corporate law, corporate governance, bankruptcy